What Is Small Business Restructuring and Why Is It So Popular?

-Small Business Restructuring (SBR) was created to save viable businesses that were struggling from the one-off financial hit.
+Small Business Restructuring was created to save viable businesses that were struggling from the one-off financial hit of COVID.
 SBR was initially not widely used because creditors were being very accommodating.
 Creditors, including the ATO, are now looking for payment.
-As a result, SBR has become very popular as it allows a company to renegotiate its debts with its creditors usually with a significant “haircut”.
+As a result, SBR has become very popular, in fact it has now surpassed Voluntary Administration as Australia’s most popular restructuring solution.

 You’ll be surprised at the kinds of deals that creditors, including the ATO, are willing to accept through Small Business Restructuring.
-Recent SBR Plans achieved debt “haircuts” of between 65% to 91% of total debt.
+Recent SBR Plans achieved debt “haircuts” of an average of 75% of total debt.
 In dollar terms the “haircuts” have reduced total debts by $114,000 to $853,000.
-And the cost of an SBR to achieve those savings was between $5,500 and $33,000.
+And the cost of an SBR to achieve those savings was between $15,000 and $33,000.

 At present the ATO appears more willing to renegotiate the debt amount during a SBR than through other means (like the standard payment plan or other attempts at negotiation).